 A supervisor should not participate in the vote on any action by the board concerning a matter in which the supervisor has a vested interest.
 The safest action for the supervisor to take would be to abstain from voting on matters where the role as supervisor may conflict with the role as a private businessperson or affected resident of the county.
-A statement by the supervisor to decline to vote by reason of conflict of interest is conclusive, cannot be challenged, and must be entered of record [lowa Code §331.302 (14)].

 A measure voted on is not invalid because a supervisor had a conflict of interest, unless the vote of the supervisor was necessary for the measure to pass.
 If a majority or unanimous vote of the board is required, the vote shall be computed on the basis of the number of supervisors not disqualified by reason of conflict of interest.
-However, a majority of all the supervisors is necessary to constitute a quorum to carry on the business of the board [lowa Code §331.302(13)].
+However, a majority of all the supervisors is necessary to constitute a quorum to carry on the business of the board [lowa Code §331.302(14)].

 lowa Code §331.216 supersedes the common law regarding conflicts of interest and permits county supervisors to appoint one of their own members to serve simultaneously on an appointive county board such as the conservation board or the board of health.
-[2001 WL 34636269 (lowa A.G.); 2001 WL 34636269 (lowa A.G.)]
+[2001 WL 34636269 (lowa A.G.)]